linked-db/linked-ql/site/flashql.md

 await historical.connect();
 ```

-With `versionStop`, FlashQL replays persisted history until the last matching relation version and boots there.
+With `versionStop`, FlashQL replays itself to the time when the database had the specified table at the specified version.

+The effect is that the runtime boots against that historical boundary instead of replaying all the way forward to the latest state.

 By default, that boot is read-only.

-### Overwrite-forward boot
+Rewriting the hostory from that point forward is possible with an explicit opt-in:

+#### `overwriteForward: true`

 ```js
 const branch = new FlashQL({